medelium/secure-survey-docs/src/guide/he.md

 # Homomorphic Encryption

 Paillier cryptosystem, which is one schema of additive homomorphic encryption.

 "That permits users to perform computations on its encrypted data without first decrypting it.
-These resulting computations are left in an encrypted form which, when decrypted, result in an identical output to that produced had the operations been performed on the unencrypted data."[1]
+These resulting computations are left in an encrypted form which, when decrypted, result in an identical output to that produced had the operations been performed on the unencrypted data."
+[Wikipedia](https://en.wikipedia.org/wiki/Homomorphic_encryption)

-Our developed Rust library for additive homomorphic encryption: [github.com/medelium/secure-suvey-rs](https://github.com/medelium/secure-suvey-rs)
+Our developed Rust library for additive homomorphic encryption: [github.com/medelium/secure-survey-rs](https://github.com/medelium/secure-suvey-rs)

 ## Keys